There are 61 names in this directory beginning with the letter A.

 An argument is any NP that is essential to the grammatical usage of a verb.
 Verbs assign thematic roles to their arguments. ex: John loves cars.
 Both 'John' and 'cars' are arguments of the verb 'loves'.

-A determiner that modifies an NP by specifying its reference. ex: 'a' hat, 'the' hat, 'my' hat, 'that' hat, etc.
+In syntax, an article is the referred to as a determiner, a word that modifies an NP by specifying its reference. ex: 'a' hat, 'the' hat, 'my' hat, 'that' hat, etc.

 A asterisk is a symbol used in linguistics to denote ungrammaticality. (*) ex: *told fire in the door. *Was the boy who sleeping is awake?